Protect against malware and other cyberthreats

 Choose Save changes on the bottom of the page.

-The following image shows that calendar sharing is not allowed.
+The following image shows that calendar sharing isn't allowed.

 The following image shows the settings when calendar sharing is allowed with an email link with only free/busy information.